-Netanyahu had a vision: he wanted to establish a news empire owned by media tycoons who share his right-wing, nationalist-conservative worldview and provide him the means to design and control a pro-Bibi media.
-This is while taking systemic steps to influence from within the public media which is not exclusively ‘pro-Bibi’.
+Netanyahu had a vision: he wanted to establish a news empire owned by media tycoons who shared his right-wing, nationalist-conservative worldview would provide him the means to design and control a pro-Bibi media all the while taking systemic steps to influence public media that was not exclusively “pro-Bibi.”
 He took comprehensive action in pursuit of this goal.
-The first strategy was to influence directly the tycoons who own the media to finance for him a Fox news like media as well as to manipulate the commercial news agents to either be more ‘balanced’ or to have less news.
-The second strategy was an attempt to appoint, or influence, CEOs and Chief Editors.
-The balancing act, importantly, was not with greater diversity – say Mizrachi or women – nor with rightwing people.
-‘Balancing’ meant inserting his own people, his army of pro-Bibi media people, as they often self-identified, into the talk shows.
-The third strategy was to infiltrate the Public Media with Pro-Bibi Journalists, publicists, Panelists or public intellectuals who directly supported him.
-These served as the cadre which would rotate between political jobs within the national camp – often within the Likud party – the public media and the pro-Bibi channels.
-The fourth strategy was to launch direct attacks on journalists and to present them as the enemy of the people.
-In particular, to personally persecute investigative journalists and their programs, like Illana Dayan’s Fact or Raviv Drucker The Source or Satire show like Lior Shlein’s Back of the Nation.
-The fifth strategy was to try to gain control over public media from within – on radio, TV, print and internet.
-This was done by attempts to gain full control over public media by appointing their CEOs and forcing them to bring on pro-Bibi journalists, or threatening to shut down the stations should Netanyahu’s control was denied, like happened with the first channel and the Army radio.
-Using the threat to shut down, to split or to unite channels, were also instruments of gaining power in Netanyahu’s tool kit.
+The first strategy was to directly influence media tycoons to create something along the lines of Fox news media for himself in Israel as well as to manipulate the commercial news agents to either be more “balanced” or to have less news.
+The second strategy entailed attempting to appoint, or influence, CEOs and chief editors.
+The balancing act, importantly, was not concerned with greater diversity – say Mizrahi people or women – nor, indeed, was it even interested in securing more positions for right-wingers in the media.
+“Balancing” meant, specifically, inserting his own people, his army of pro-Bibi media people, as they often self-identified, into talk shows.
+The third strategy was to infiltrate the public media with pro-Bibi journalists, publicists, panelists or public intellectuals who directly supported him.
+These served as the cadre that would rotate between political jobs within the nationalist camp – often within the Likud party – the public media and the pro-Bibi channels.
+The fourth strategy was to launch direct attacks on journalists and to present them as an enemy of the people.
+In particular, to personally persecute investigative journalists and their programs, like Ilana Dayan’s Fact or Raviv Drucker’s The Source, or satirical programs like Lior Shlein’s Back of the Nation.
+The fifth strategy was to try to gain control over public media from within, be it radio, TV, print, or internet.
+This was done by attempts to gain full control over public media by appointing sympathetic CEOs and forcing them to employ pro-Bibi journalists, or threatening to shut down the stations should Netanyahu’s control be resisted.
+This is what happened with the Channel One and the Army radio.
+Threats to shut down, split or merge channels, were also instruments in Netanyahu’s power accumulation tool kit.
 The sixth strategy was to establish pro-Bibi media.
-Yisrael Hayom was the first such home-paper, but channel 20, Galey Israel radio, Makor Rishon, i24, Walla news and an attempt to overtake the Knesset channel were all part of this linkage between like-minded tycoons, pro-Bibi media people and public-like channels.
-The final strategy was to control the media by regulation, legislation, and ministers of communication.
-Hefetz testifies how the decision to appoint Netanyahu himself to the minister of communication, in direct response to Aluvitch’s demand for regulatory benefits, was taken at the Netanyahus household at Balfour.
-Alternatively, Netanyahu has appointed loyalist ministers for the job and controlled their reforms and actions in the ministry.
-But his ultimate tool was concentrating media legislation in his hands – from the Yisrael HaYom bill to the attempt to manipulate the independent Kan public corporate and to try to force it to give up news broadcast though legislation that was only stopped by the courts.
-The final such tool was regulation: Netanyahu had attempted to concentrate all regulation of news broadcasting media under one regulative body that he was to control.
+The newspaper Israel Hayom was the first, but the establishment and use of Channel 20, Galei Israel Radio, Makor Rishon, i24, and Walla News and an attempt to take over the Knesset channel were all part of this association between like-minded tycoons, pro-Bibi media people, and public-like channels.
+The final strategy was to control the media by regulation, legislation, and through ministers of communication.
+Hefetz testifies to Netanyahu’s decision to appoint himself as Minister of Communication, in direct response to Elovitch’s demand for regulatory benefits, taken at the Netanyahu household at Balfour.
+In addition, Netanyahu appointed loyal ministers to the job and controlled their reforms and actions in the ministry.
+But his ultimate tool was concentrating media legislation in his hands – from the Yisrael HaYom bill to the attempt to manipulate the independent Kan public broadcast corporation and to try to force it to give up news broadcasting though legislation that was stopped only by the courts.
+The final tool was regulation: Netanyahu attempted to concentrate news broadcasting media regulation under one body under his personal control.